vandithavb/Data_Analysis_Projects/Restaurant Order Analysis/readme.md

 ## Project Overview

 The purpose of this analysis is to gain insights into:
-- **Menu Structure and Pricing**: An overview of the variety and price distribution of menu items.
+- **Menu Structure and Pricing**: An overview of menu items' variety and price distribution.
 - **Order Patterns**: Identification of ordering trends, including popular items and categories.
-- **High-Spend Orders**: Examination of orders with the highest spending to understand customer preferences and high-value items.
+- **High-Spend Orders**: Examine orders with the highest spending to understand customer preferences and high-value items.

 ## Database Overview